SteveGilham/altcover/docs/AltCover/AltCover/AltCover-apidoc.md

 # AltCover class

-This represents the command line options
+This represents the command line options and its validation

 ```csharp
 public static class AltCover